koreader/koreader/README.md

 KOReader is a document viewer application, originally created for Kindle e-ink readers.
-It currently runs on Kindle 5 (Touch), Kindle Paperwhite, Kobo and Android (2.3+) devices.
+It currently runs on Kindle 5 (Touch), Kindle Paperwhite, Kobo, PocketBook 840 and Android (2.3+) devices.
 Developers can also run Koreader emulator for development purpose on desktop PC with Linux or Windows operating system.

 Main features for users